 #2: By following the instructions below or downloading and using the scripts provided by either Microsoft or myself, you are assuming complete responsibility for the results.
 For all I know, there’s something special about your machine I cannot predict or account for.
 While it’s certainly not the intent, the instructions and/or scripts could render your computer unbootable.
 Once again, your best defense is note #1.

-#4: Line wrapping: Since text can sometimes be wrapped to accommodate your display width, if a command is listed with no space between its lines:
+#4: How to interpret the commands below: Since text can be wrapped to accommodate your screen’s display width, observe carefully.
+If a command is listed with no space between its lines:

 Command